RWTH-EBC/EBC-Tutorials/EBC-Python-101/ebc_basic_tutorial/README.md

 		#  Print statement
 		print('Squared number is:', result_number)

+In general: Try to break your code down in small, explicit functions instead of using long lines of code.
+It increases re-usability as well as code overview.

 #  Docstrings - How to add documentation into your Python code

 Now, we are going to add a _"docstring"_ to our function: